Skip to contents

 remotes::install_github("jakeberv/bifrost")

-Windows users: install Rtools for your R version and ensure it is on the PATH.
+Install Rtools for your R version and ensure it is added to your system PATH.

 Quick start